Scaf-GRPO: Scaffolded Group Relative Policy Optimization for Enhancing LLM Reasoning: Experiments

 \subsection{Main Results}

-\paragraph{Comparison with GRPO.} As shown in Table~\ref{tab:main_results_no_gsm8k}, compared to the vanilla GRPO baseline, Scaf-GRPO achieves comprehensive and significant performance gains across all tested models.
+{In this section, we present the primary evaluation of Scaf-GRPO, focusing on pass@1 performance across diverse model architectures.
+The results highlight the method's performance advantage over Vanilla GRPO and competing prefix-based baselines.
+Comprehensive supplementary analyses are detailed in Appendix~\ref{sec:appendix_additional_eval}, covering robustness checks using the avg@16 metric, comparisons against an expanded suite of methods such as DAPO~\cite{DAPO} and DeepScaleR~\cite{deepscaler2025}.} \paragraph{Comparison with GRPO.} As shown in Table~\ref{tab:main_results_no_gsm8k}, compared to the vanilla GRPO baseline, Scaf-GRPO achieves comprehensive and significant performance gains across all tested models.
 On the Qwen2.5-Math-7B model, Scaf-GRPO boosts the pass@1 score from 0.300 to 0.433 on AIME24, a relative improvement of 44.3\%.
 These results provide strong evidence that our scaffolding mechanism effectively helps the model overcome the ``learning cliff,'' enabling it to tackle problems that were previously beyond its independent capabilities.

 \paragraph{Comparison with other methods.} To contextualize Scaf-GRPO within the broader research landscape, we compare it against other leading methods in Table~\ref{tab:main_results_no_gsm8k}.
 Scaf-GRPO on {Qwen2.5-Math-7B} demonstrates a marked superiority, achieving an average score of 0.509.
 This performance represents a substantial improvement of {19.5\%} over {Simple-RL} and {9.5\%} over {Oat-Zero}.
 More importantly, Scaf-GRPO establishes a clear advantage over the prefix-continuation paradigm, outperforming {LUFFY} by {9.2\%}.
 This significant outperformance suggests that our in-prompt scaffolding strategy offers a more effective training alternative to prefix-continuation methods.